jolibrain/livedetect/README.md

 **NOTE:** If you want to build LiveDetect by yourself, please refeer to the **Build** section of this README.

-First, you need a **DeepDetect** instance running and accessible from the machine where you want to use LiveDetect.
+You need a **DeepDetect** instance running and accessible from the machine where you want to use LiveDetect.

 If you want to run DeepDetect directly on a Raspberry Pi 3, here is a sample command to start a DeepDetect container with only NCNN as back-end (well suited for running directly on a Raspberry Pi).